J-Hayward99/python-mass-transit-billing-example/README.md

 ## Build/Run Process

 - The program does not require to be built
+- There are two modes of the program: Arguments and Config

+### For Arguments Mode

+- This is used via "[Program][use_arguments] = False" line in the config
 - To run, open the terminal or command prompt in the root folder directory then type (without quotation marks):